jbriceno-jaen/kraken-example/DEPLOYMENT.md

 # Deployment Guide - Vercel (Free Tier)

-This guide will help you deploy your Kraken Elite Fitness app to Vercel for free.
+This guide will help you deploy your Venom Elite Fitness app to Vercel for free.

 ## Prerequisites